Ladder safety for owner builders is an obvious WHS issue and can minimise serious injury on your

 Fall arresting systems

 If you choose not to use a scaffold, ladder work for second storey tasks can be rather dangerous.
-Ladder safety belts, lanyards and harnesses are available to maintain safety at height.
+Fall protection systems such as ladder securing safety belts, lanyards and harnesses are available to maintain safety at height.

 Job safety analysis